jimmoffitt/developer_advocate.blog/databases/search-p.md

 ### OAuth 2 with Bearer token

 If you are completely new to Twitter search APIs and/or OAuth, Bearer authentication is a good place to start.
 Authentication is performed by passing a Bearer token as a HTTP request header.
-While this application-only authentication requires you to first generate a token, after that it is easy to start making search requests with tools like curl.
-When using this type of HTTP tool you can exercise the API with a single terminal command.
+While this application-only authentication requires you to first generate a token, after that it is easy to start making search requests with tools like curl and HTTPie.
+When using these types of HTTP tools you can exercise the API with a single terminal command.

 Bearer tokens are based on Twitter app consumer tokens.
 For a curl-based recipe for generating Bearer tokens, see [HERE](https://developer.twitter.com/en/docs/basics/authentication/overview/application-only).
 Generating bearer tokens is equally straightforward using the language of your choice.
 [HERE](http://www.rubyexample.com/code/twitter%20application%20bearer%20token/) is an example in Ruby.

-Request examples below use Beared tokens.
+Request examples below use Bearer tokens.

 ### OAuth consumer key and secret